Healthy Homes Assessment Roys Hill

 Roys Hill Healthy Homes Compliance Timeframes

-• The insulation of the ceiling and underfloor is mandatory for all Roys Hill and New Zealand rental homes where it’s reasonably practicable to install.
+• Underfloor and ceiling insulation is required throughout Roys Hill and New Zealand rental houses where it’s reasonably practicable to install.

-• Property managers and landlords are required to keep records of their conformance with all Healthy Homes Standard that apply or will apply during the tenancy of your rental home.
+• Property managers and landlords have to keep records of their the compliance with each Healthy Homes Standards that apply or will be applied throughout the tenancy period of an apartment rental.

 From 1 July 2021

-• Private landlords and property managers are required to make sure their rental properties conform to the Healthy Homes Standard within 90 days of any renewal, new or a change in lease.
+• Private landlords and property managers must ensure their rental properties comply with the Healthy Homes Standards within 90 days of any newly renewed, extended or changed lease.

-• All boarding houses (except Kainga Ora and Community Housing Providers with registered Boarding home tenancies) must meet the Healthy Homes Standards regardless of when the tenancy began.
+• All boarding houses (except Kainga Ora and Community Housing Providers with registered boarding home tenancies) must adhere to the Healthy Homes Standards regardless of the date the tenancy was started.

 Starting 1 July 2023